nidkil/vuetify-with-storybook/README.md

 }
 ```

 **PRO TIP** `vue-cli-service` exposes the `inspect` command for inspecting the resolved webpack config.
 The command will print the resolved webpack config to stdout, which also contains hints on how to access rules and plugins via chaining.
-Add the following entry to the `scripts` section in the `package.json` file to easily call the `inspect` command:
+Add the following entry to the `scripts` section in the `package.json` file to easily call the `inspect` command and redirect the output to the `webpack.config.inspect.js` file for easier inspection:

 ```
 {